davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-12/verses/matthew-12-20/matthew-12-20-niv.md

 ---
-title: "A bruised reed he will not break, and a smoldering wick he will not snuff out, till he has brought justice through to victory."
+title: "Matthew 12:20 NIV"
 attribution: "Matthew 12:20 NIV"
 New International Version of: "Matthew 12:20"
+quote: "A bruised reed he will not break, and a smoldering wick he will not snuff out, till he has brought justice through to victory."
 type: quote
 tags:
   - quote